-The Council set a balanced budget in February 2023, subject to successful delivery of planned efficiencies.
-The full year out-turn delivered above budget spend of £164k relating to service provision as shown in the table above.
-This has reduced the General Fund balance to £2,500k, which is the minimum adequate balance.
-The budget for 2024-25 includes a contribution of £500k to increase the General Fund balance, as it has been used to cover overspends in the past 2 years.
+The Council set a balanced budget in February 2024, subject to successful delivery of planned efficiencies, with a planned contribution to the General Fund of \pounds 500k.
+The full year out-turn delivered below budget spend of \pounds 562k relating to service provision as shown in the table above.
+This has increased the General Fund balance to \pounds 3,562k, which is above the minimum adequate balance of \pounds 2.5m.